dekoza/django-clausula/docs/index.rst

-.. django-conditions documentation master file, created by sphinx-quickstart on Sun Jul 29 22:04:41 2012.
+.. django-clausula documentation master file, created by sphinx-quickstart on Sun Jul 29 22:04:41 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.